thunderbug1/maptiler_flutter/README.md

 This Flutter package provides a convenient Dart wrapper around the MapTiler Cloud API, allowing easy access to various MapTiler services like Geocoding, Coordinates, and Geolocation.

+# Motivation

+I started this package since I wanted to build a location selector with autocomplete functionality for [Activilit](https://activilit.com).
+I didn't want to use the google maps API since it is quite expensive and so I researched for alternatives and found MapTiler.

 ## Features

 - Geocoding API: Forward and reverse geocoding, including batch geocoding.